lquatrin/i3d21/assignment_3.md

 ### Problem description

-Given an optical system of N cameras, we want to find the extrinsic parameters of each camera.
-To optimize these parameters, the relative positions between each pair of cameras are computed, computing the relative matrix which maps one camera to another.
+Given an optical system of N cameras, we want to estimate their respective extrinsic parameters, corresponding to the rotation and translation matrices.
+To optimize these parameters, we calculate the essential matrix between each pair of cameras, which estimates the affine transformation from one camera to another.
 The intrinsic parameters of the cameras are implicitly known, so only the extrinsic parameters are considered.
-Considering the epipolar geometry, we compute the essential matrix, estimating an affine transformation from one camera to another.

-The optimization procedure starts by randomly initializing the estimated cameras, plotted in orange:
+The optimization procedure starts by randomly initializing a set of cameras, plotted in orange:

 <p align="center">
   <img src="https://github.com/facebookresearch/pytorch3d/blob/master/docs/tutorials/data/bundle_adjustment_initialization.png" width="50%">